How to Setup Wordpress Blog Quickly and Easily

 Step 1: Order WordPress hosting and a domain at a top WordPress web host

-Step 2: Wait until WordPress is installed (does not take that long).
+Step 2: Wait until WordPress is installed (it does not take that long).

 Step 3: Set up some WordPress settings.